 Help a Camp Wieser Family Dealing with Cancer

-Message to Volunteers regarding Camp Wieser 2020After careful deliberation and many tears, the Me-One Foundation has made the decision not to host our traditional Camp Wieser in 2020 due to health concerns related to COVID-19.
+Message to Volunteers regarding Camp Wieser 2020After careful deliberation and many tears, the Me-One Foundation made the decision not to host our traditional Camp Wieser in 2020 due to health concerns related to COVID-19.
 The health and safety of the families we serve, who are among the most vulnerable of populations, is our highest priority and was the greatest factor in this decision.
-However, the Foundation Board is working diligently on alternative ways Me-One can support adult cancer patients and their loved ones in 2020.
+However, the Foundation Board worked diligently on alternative ways Me-One can support adult cancer patients and their loved ones in 2020.
 And the result was September 2020’s Camp Wieser Staycation.
 Here’s a photo of one of our volunteer teams delivering “camp in a box” to a family designated by one of our cancer center partners.

 On behalf of all the Campers and the Me-One Foundation, a gigantic THANK YOU to all our camp volunteers for your generosity and your willingness to give of your time and talents!
 Last year we had over 150 volunteers on site at Mission Springs, doing everything from shuttle service to child care to hauling ice for our coolers during what turned out to be a toasty September weekend.
 Our amazing Spa Volunteers donated their services all day Saturday to make sure our Camp family members feel fully pampered and relaxed.
 Haircuts, manis and pedis, full body and chair massage, acupuncture, energy work…they do it all.
 Me-One Volunteers tell us that supporting the family weekend retreat for adults dealing with cancer is life-changing (read some of the Volunteer’s comments below).
 No volunteer leaves without having been deeply impacted by what they see, hear and accomplish.